How to Make a Paper Crown for Pretend Play

 Paper crown kids can make for imaginative play kings and queens

-Here's another way to make the paper crown.
+Option 2 to make a paper crown.

 Make a crown pattern from a folded piece of paper